OpenNebula/docs/source/administration/sunstone_gui/sunstone.rst

     # /usr/share/one/install_gems sunstone

-The Sunstone Operation Center offers the possibility of starting a VNC session to a Virtual Machine.
-This is done by using a VNC websocket-based client (noVNC) on the client side and a VNC proxy translating and redirecting the connections on the server-side.
+The Sunstone Operation Center offers the possibility of starting a VNC/SPICE session to a Virtual Machine.
+This is done by using a VNC/SPICE websocket-based client (noVNC) on the client side and a VNC proxy translating and redirecting the connections on the server-side.

 Requirements:

 -  Websockets-enabled browser (optional): Firefox and Chrome support websockets.
 In some versions of Firefox manual activation is required.
 If websockets are not enabled, flash emulation will be used.
+-  Start the novnc-server included with OpenNebula, both VNC and SPICE use this server as they have no built in support for the WebSocket protocol.
 -  Installing the python-numpy package is recommended for a better vnc performance.

 Considerations & Limitations